Fluffernuttersandwich/Better7D2DbyFNS/README.md

 The Wabbajack Application will prompt you to input information such as:

-LATER
+PLACEHOLDER

 _If you are new to modding, please see the "Assumptions" section of this write up above, bullet point "H" for where/where-not-to store things when modding._

-### Step 5.
+### Step 4.
 Open MO2 launcher for "Better 7D2D".

 When Wabbajack has finished the download, unzipping, and installation of the ModList, Launch the MO2 application ModList for "Better 7D2D".

-### Step 6.
+### Step 5.
 Customize the ModList in MO2 to suit your personal preferences.

 Do _not_ rearrange the Priority (Load Order) unless you know what you are doing.